Ryder37YYZ/ryder37yyz.github.io/index.md

 ```
 ### About This Website

 This website is proudly hosted on GitHub Pages and is open-source.
-You can access the source code of this website by clicking the "View on Guthub" button.
+You can access the source code of this website by clicking the "View on GitHub" button.

 ### Contact Me